NexusWasLost/chat-rooms/readme.md

 - Ensures complete privacy and safety by not storing any messages on the server.
 - Features an easy-to-navigate UI for a smooth chatting experience.

-## Open via Link

-YET TO BE DEPLOYED

 ## Installation

 If you want to run it locally: